Errico Malatesta: Years of exile

 He went to Egypt briefly, visiting some Italian friends but was soon expelled by the Italian Consul.
 After working his passage on a French ship and being refused entry to Syria, Turkey and Italy, he landed in Marseille where he made his way to Geneva, Switzerland – then something of an anarchist centre.
 It was there that he befriended Élisée Reclus and Peter Kropotkin, helping the latter to produce La Révolte.
-The Swiss respite was brief, however, and after a few months he was expelled from Switzerland, traveling first to Romania before reaching Paris, where he worked briefly as a mechanic.
+The Swiss respite was brief, however, and after a few months he was expelled from Switzerland, travelling first to Romania before reaching Paris, where he worked briefly as a mechanic.

 In 1881, he set out for a new home in London.
 He would come and go from that city for the next 40 years.
 There, Malatesta worked as a mechanic.
 Emilia Tronzio, Malatesta's mistress in the 1870s, was the step-sister of the internationalist Tito Zanardelli.

 With Malatesta's consent and support she married Giovanni Defendi, who came to stay with Malatesta in London in 1881 after being released from jail.

-Malatesta attended the Anarchist Congress that met in London from 14 July 1881.
+Malatesta attended the July 1881 Anarchist Congress in London.
 Other delegates included Peter Kropotkin, Francesco Saverio Merlino, Marie Le Compte, Louise Michel and Émile Gautier.
 While respecting "complete autonomy of local groups" the congress defined propaganda actions that all could follow and agreed that "propaganda by the deed" was the path to social revolution.

-With the outbreak of the Anglo-Egyptian War in 1882, Malatesta organized a small group to help fight against the British.
+With the outbreak of the Anglo-Egyptian War in 1882, Malatesta organised a small group to help fight against the British.
 In August, he and three other men departed for Egypt.
 They landed in Abu Qir, then travelled towards Ramleh, Alexandria.
 After a difficult crossing of Lake Mariout, they were surrounded and detained by British forces, without having undertaken any fighting.
 He secretly returned to Italy the following year.

 In Florence he founded the weekly anarchist paper La Questione Sociale (The Social Question) in which his most popular pamphlet, Fra contadini (Among Farmers), first appeared.
 Malatesta went back to Naples in 1884—while waiting to serve a three-year prison term—to nurse the victims of a cholera epidemic.
 Once again, he fled Italy to escape imprisonment, this time heading for South America.
 He lived in Buenos Aires from 1885 until 1889, resuming publication of La Questione Sociale and spreading anarchist ideas among the Italian émigré community there.
 He was involved in the founding of the first militant workers' union in Argentina and left an anarchist impression in the workers' movements there for years to come.

 Returning to Europe in 1889, Malatesta first published a newspaper called L'Associazione in Nice, remaining there until he was once again forced to flee to London.